Avelalien/final_project/README.md

 I looked at Juventus probablities as Team 2.

-*Note since they are the away games the SPI is almost identical since major changes within the club rarely happen.
+*Note since they are the away games the SPI is almost identical since major changes within the club rarely happen during 1 season.